 If you're here reading this, it's probably because your company is in the business of bidding for contracts.
 How is that working out?
 Are you winning the contracts you want?
 Or are you struggling?
 And if so, do you know why?

 Our Building Better Bids training consists of two 90-minute sessions, in which we cover all of the above topics in greater detail.
 We'll talk about the architecture of bids; share our templates for evidence, case studies and initiatives; we'll practice writing and working with RADAR; and we'll have time to discuss the specific strengths and needs of your bid team in detail.
-We'll also include our Building Better Bids book for free.
+We'll also include our Building Better Bids book.
 For a limited time, we're offering this package for €250: a small investment to significantly improve your hit rate.
 Send us an e-mail if you'd like to join us - we hope to see you there!

 Not enough time to read management books and explore research in your field?
 But still want to keep up to date?
 Sign up for Bizaline's newsletter: full of fresh insights, juicy stories from colleagues and spam-free, guaranteed.
 We will share regular blogs and book reviews on topics ranging from strategic execution and programme management to risk, governance, compliance and contract management.
 And if there's something you'd like us to write about, drop us a note and we will pick it up!
 Register for our mailinglist below, and subscribe to our LinkedIn page or subscribe to our Youtube channel!